An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Comparison With the Arakelov Height: Monic Polynomials

 \begin{thm} Let $f(z) = z^d + a_{d-1}z^{d-1} + \cdots + a_0$ be a monic polynomial of degree $d \geq 2$ defined over $K$.
 Then $\frac{d}{2}\|\mu_f\|^2 = h_{\Ar}(f) + O(1)$, where the implied constants depend only on $d$. \end{thm}

-This implies Theorem \ref{thm: heigh on monic poly} from the introduction.
+This and the second item of Proposition \ref{prop: ag inner product essentially standard inner product} imply Theorem \ref{thm: heigh on monic poly} from the introduction.
 The strategy for proving Theorem \ref{thm: norm of monic poly is a height} is to make use of the \textit{(classical) filled Julia set}, which, following \cite{benedetto2019dynamics}, we denote by $\Kcal_{I, v}$.
-This is defined to be those elements of $\C_v$ which are bounded under iteration by $f$, so
+This is defined to be those elements of $\C_v$ which are bounded under iteration by $f$, hence $\Kcal_{I, v} = \{ z \in \C_v : \lim_{n\to \infty} |f^n(z)|_v \neq \infty\}$.
 When $v$ is Archimedean, this is the usual filled Julia set from complex dynamics.
 For finite places $v$, this consists of the Type I points of the \textit{Berkovich filled Julia set}, $\Kcal_v$, which is defined by

 At each place $v$, the \textit{Julia set} $\Jcal_v$ can be defined as the topological boundary of $\Kcal_v$.
-Like in the classical case, $\mu_{f, v}$ is supported on $\Jcal_v$.
+As in the classical case, $\mu_{f, v}$ is supported on $\Jcal_v$.
 We can therefore control the norm $\|\mu_f\|^2$ via escape rate arguments at each place.
 Namely, we employ escape rate arguments to prove the following.

 \begin{lem} Let $f$ be a monic polynomial of degree $d\geq 2$ defined over $\C_v$ and let $y \in \Kcal_{I, v}$.
 Let $f_y(z)$ be the polynomial $f(z) - y$.
 There are positive constants $A_v$ and $B_v$ depending only on the degree $d$ so that $A_v |f|_v \leq |f_y|_v \leq B_v |f|_v$.
 Furthermore, $A_v = B_v = 1$ when $v$ is non-Archimedean. \end{lem}